nelsonh88/tic-tac-toe-project/README.md

 [![General Assembly Logo](https://camo.githubusercontent.com/1a91b05b8f4d44b5bbfb83abac2b0996d8e26c92/687474703a2f2f692e696d6775722e636f6d2f6b6538555354712e706e67)](https://generalassemb.ly/education/web-development-immersive)

 How to Use:
-- A user must sign in with an email that is registered with the game, if user does not have one already registered then the user can sign-up with an email and create a password.
+- A user must sign in with an email that is registered with the game.
+If the user has not already registered then the user can sign-up with an email and create a password, then sign-in.
   - Only one user needs to sign in to play locally.
 - User must then create a new game
 - The user who is assumming player X will go first.
 Then the user who is assumming player O goes next.